jlbradley1844/jlbradley1844.github.io/_posts/2022-07-25-spirituality-definition.md

 entities in the spirit world.
 The fact that one can actually characterize and experience their effects does not make them any less spiritual.

 From the point of view of the most materialist materialist philosophers, these two things are also two sides of the same coin as well.
-Your more extreme analytic philosophers have similar skepticism about "The Good," "The Beautiful," virtuous conduct, and a host of other human concerns we find real but that they find to be undefineable and untestable, and hence, meaningless.
+The more extreme analytic philosophers are not simply skeptical about God and spirituality, but also skeptical about "The Good," "The Beautiful," virtuous conduct, and a host of other human concerns we find real but that they find to be undefineable and untestable, and hence, meaningless.

-In conclusion, in the Baha'i writings, the world "spiritual" is used for to describe certain things that exist as part of the human experience.
+In conclusion, in the Baha'i writings, the world "spiritual" is used to describe certain things that exist as part of the human experience.
 Far from being a "weasel world" used to facilitate implausible claims or imprecise communication, it signifies important concepts that are recognized even by